dan-fritchman/Thesis/content.md

 The gate array style is however of great value to programmed layout contexts.
 Allowances for arbitrary primitive-level device geometry can be incorporated in principle, but tend to push an even greater burden onto user-level programs to manage physical device dimensions.
 This also heavily constrains user-programs capacity for process-portability.
 Many libraries in the space, Tetris included, instead use an approach dictated by regular grids and regular primitive-device sizes.
 Commonly the gate-dimension grid is set to the minimum gate pitch, or a similar pitch as used by digital circuits.

-Regaining the key analog performance metrics of longer-channel MOS devices is then acheived through _gate stacking_.
+Regaining the key analog performance metrics of longer-channel MOS devices is then achieved through _gate stacking_.
 This approach recognizes the deep similarities between MOS transistors of, for example, length L, versus a series combination of ten transistors of length L/10.
 In most classical MOS models, especially at analog-domain current-densities (i.e. far less than the saturation current), the two are functionally identical.
 Modern device-engineering techniques make them less identical, but in many cases the series-stack no less good.
 (And in many cases, better.)

 The combination of regular gate-array device sizes and gate stacking is central to Tetris's programmed-custom model.
 It is also central to the analog layout-compilation methods detailed in \autoref{chap:analogpnr}.